Points and Miles to Tokyo

 Room

 The room, though not a suite, was huge!
-Heated toilet seats – heaven!!
-(I’m missing them, to be honest).
-We loved the decor and thoroughly enjoyed the service at the hotel.
+Heated toilet seats—heaven!!
+(I’m missing them, to be honest.)
+We loved the decor and thoroughly enjoyed the hotel’s service.

 The breakfast buffet was excellent – so many choices!
 They could have cooked the eggs a little more, though. 😬